 2. Site Blocks Requests from FlyingPress Servers

-Our preload servers are located in USA, Germany, and Singapore.
-If your site blocks traffic from these regions, preloading will fail.
+Our preload servers are located in the USA, Germany, and Singapore.
+If your site blocks requests from our optimizer, preloading may fail.

 Solution: